NutrientConstrainedAllocationMethod

 This yields a per-organ limit on biomass, ensuring growth is feasible under nitrogen constraints.
 This is the most common case where nitrogen limits growth.

-If total allocation exceeds the constrained limit, all organs are scaled proportionally:
+If total allocation exceeds the constrained limit, all biomass components are scaled proportionally:

 Let \(DM_{total}[i]\) be the total biomass allocated to organ \(i\):